UBPE Tokenizers. Creating a BPE tokenizer from scratch. Part 1

 Now, the first problem.
 From a sequence ..., t0, t1, t2, t3, ... we can have pairs (t0, t1), (t1, t2), (t2, t3) in mc.
 After substituting (t0, t1) with a new token, we don’t have (t1, t2) here anymore, but still have (t2, t3).
 If we start with (t1, t2) instead, (t0, t1) and (t2, t3) couldn’t be found anymore.
 So we should filter mc to not have collisions.
 Here is how to do it:

-# rewrite how we build pairs and find most common
+# rewrite how we build pairs and find the most common

 pairs = [itertools.pairwise(doc) for doc in corpus]